In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Steak with purple sweet potatoes and roasted red pepper salsa
+Black Angus rib-eyes, purple sweet potatoes, and red pepper salsa

 In your bag